Grand Affairs Group recognises the work of the following organisations

 1) The assessment incurs costs and these costs will be passed on to you

 2) Should your examiner not pass the assessment then the certificates issued will be declared void and you could find you have no insurance cover.

 If you decide not to use either an PIPA or ADIPS inspector then it is up to you to ensure that you can prove your chosen inspectors competence.
 It will not be sufficient to just say that your chosen inspector has x amount of years experience.

 In respect of inflatable HSE recognises the PIPA scheme as best practice.
 This means that any operator of inflatable play equipment who uses the PIPA scheme for annual inspections will be deemed by HSE to have followed best practice.

-You should note that the PIPA scheme only uses RPII registered inspectors and the test carried out by these inspectors is exactly the same whether you use PIPA or not.
+You should note that the PIPA scheme only uses PIPA registered Inspection Bodies and all equipment inspected that falls within the scope of BS EN 14960 will be added to the PIPA scheme..
 The additional benefits of the PIPA scheme is explained on their web site.

 If you require any further clarification on the inspection of inflatables then please contact the office.